yunomu/protoc-gen-elm/README.md

 protoc --plugin=protoc-gen-elm --elm_out=. testdata/test.proto
 ```

-This will generate a new file at `Test.elm` with the following content, which matches `testdata/Test.elm.golden`:
+This will generate a new file at `Test.elm`:

 ```elm
 -- DO NOT EDIT